Skip to main content

 • Custom email template from PX-Backup: select to upload Portworx Backup's custom email template to your pre-configured Alertmanager for email notifications

-By default, persistent volume size for Prometheus server is 5 GB, if you need more storage, use the following command during the upgrade from previous versions of Portworx Backup to 2.10.0:
+By default, persistent volume size for Prometheus server is 5 GB, if you need more storage, use the following command during the upgrade from previous versions of Portworx Backup to 3.0.0:

 The command above resets the Prometheus server's persistent volume size to 8 GB.
 You can set the required storage based on your needs.

-• Proxy Configuration: select this checkbox if you have proxy server configured in your environment and enter the values for the following fields:
+• Proxy Configuration: select this checkbox if you have a proxy server configured in your environment and enter the values for the following fields:

-• HTTP Proxy: proxy server URL for http proxy
+• HTTP Proxy: proxy server URL for HTTP proxy

-• HTTPS Proxy: proxy server URL for https proxy
+• HTTPS Proxy: proxy server URL for HTTPS proxy

-• NO PROXY: Comma separated list of hostnames IPs or domains that should bypass the proxy settings
+• NO PROXY: comma-separated list of hostnames, IPs, or domains that should bypass the proxy settings

 • Authenticated/CA: choose this option if your cluster is behind a proxy server with authentication or CA